asta-dhbw/Terminal-Slide-Show/README.md

 4. Use the email to grant permission to the target folder.

-## System Update and Package Installation
+## Prerequisites and Packages Installation
+Ensure you have Python version ``3.9.2`` or higher installed.

 #### Easy-Way
 - Execute: the ``initialize.sh`` inside th projectfolder